shpongledsummer/atmospheric-weather-card/README.md

 | :---: |
 | <img width="400" src="https://github.com/user-attachments/assets/cf6121ab-b8d0-43c4-89e6-a29faaa62fdd" /> |

-You can use a taller aspect ratio to fit the card perfectly into a grid or horizontal stack alongside other cards.
+You can use a taller card height to fit the card into a grid or horizontal stack alongside other cards.
 This example pairs the weather card with a graph and a tile card.

 ```yaml
 type: grid